mattvenn/raspi-adventure/docs/part3.md

 Now we're moving onto images.
 You now need to create a PNG image, with 3 circles in it.
 The 3 circles must be red, green and blue.

-The image file must be in this directory, and must be called image.png
+The image file must be in the directory given in the message, and must be called image.png

 # What you'll need to know...